Gwc5245/KOA-Management-Console/README.md

 To deploy the project first run startApp.bat, this will install all of the required Python modules for the program to function.
 If you are running on a non-Windows system, you can deploy the app with these commands:

-First install the required modules. pip install -r requirements.txt
+First install the required modules.<br>
+pip install -r requirements.txt

-Then run the Python app.
+Then run the Python app.<br>
 "python" .\app_main.py"

 ----